The court clerk has the primary responsibility to record, file, and maintain as permanent records the proceedings of the district court.

 STEP 1 - A 30 Day Notice to Vacate must be served on the person(s) to be evicted.
 It can be served by the Sheriff or private process server.
 The local Sheriff’s Office has the forms available or they can be obtained online.
 The Court Clerk’s office DOES NOT have these forms.

 STEP 2 - If the person(s) have not vacated the property on the 31st day after service, you may initiate your Small Claims case by coming to the Court Clerk’s office to file, as per instructions below.
 A court date will be set at that time.
-A legal description of the property will also be required at time of filing your Small Claims case.
-Small Claims cases are heard monthly.
+A legal description of the property will also be required at time of filing your case.